getreu/tp-note/doc/source/tp-note--manpage.md

 tied to any specific markup language.

 After the user finished editing, _Tp-Note_ analyses eventual changes in the notes meta-data and renames, if necessary, the file, so that its meta-data and filename are in sync again.
+Finally, the resulting path is printed to '`stdout`', log and error messages are dumped to '`stderr`'.